hackur/Sign-in-with-Blockstack-react/README.md

 ### Custom Styling

 All styling has been done inline to control the areas to manipulate and name issues.
 All aspects of the button can be customized in terms of styling.
 The text can be styled with `textStyle` prop.
 The image/logo can be styled with `imageStyle` prop.
 The sign out button can be styled with `signOutStyle` prop.
 The sign in button can be styled with `signInStyle` prop.
 Both buttons can be styled with `style` prop.
-If you set a `style` prop, it voids/ignores all default styles.
+You can remove default styling with `defaultStyle` prop.

 ```js
 <SignInBlockstackButton